THREADING STATION EMPLOYEE HANDBOOK

 B. Attendance and Punctuality

 Attendance is a key factor in your job performance.
 Punctuality and regular attendance are expected of all employees.
 Excessive absences (whether excused or unexcused), tardiness or leaving early is unacceptable.
-If you are absent for any reason or plan to arrive late or leave early, or for absences extending longer than one day notify, notify your supervisory by posting in your Whats.App group as soon as possible.
+If you are absent for any reason or plan to arrive late or leave early, or for absences extending longer than one day notify, notify your supervisor by posting in your Whats.App group as soon as possible.
 When reporting an absence, you should indicate the nature of the problem causing your absence and your expected return‐to‐work date.
 A physician’s statement may be required as proof of the need for any illness‐related absence of more than one day.

-Excessive absences, tardiness or leaving early will be grounds for discipline up to and including termination.
+Excessive absences, tardiness or leaving early will be grounds for action up to and including termination.
 Depending on the circumstances, including the employee’s length of employment, the Threading Station may counsel employees prior to termination for excessive absences, tardiness or leaving early.

 C. Overtime